About the President

 Professor Brian MacCraith BSc, MSc, PhD, FInstP, FSPIE, FIAE, MRIA

-Presidency: Prof. Brian MacCraith was inaugurated as President of Dublin City University (DCU) in July 2010, and will hold this position for 10 years.
+Presidency: Prof. Brian MacCraith was inaugurated as President of Dublin City University (DCU) in July 2010, for a 10-year term.
 During his time as President, DCU has developed significantly in terms of scale, footprint, and reputation.
-DCU is Ireland’s fastest growing university (>50% growth since 2011), has more than 17,000 students, and added 3 campuses (DCU St. Patrick’s Campus, DCU All Hallows Campus, and DCU Alpha, the University’s Innovation Campus) in the North Dublin region since 2015.
+DCU is Ireland’s fastest growing university (>50% growth since 2011), has almost 17,500 students, and added 3 campuses (DCU St. Patrick’s Campus, DCU All Hallows Campus, and DCU Alpha, the University’s Innovation Campus) in the North Dublin region since 2015.
 October 2016 marked the completion of a process whereby St. Patrick’s College Drumcondra, Mater Dei Institute of Education, and Church of Ireland College of Education were incorporated into DCU.
 This process enabled the establishment of Ireland’s first Faculty of Education (DCU Institute of Education) and also resulted in a major expansion of the University’s Faculty of Humanities and Social Sciences.
 DCU has also developed a significant international profile, with major academic and research partnerships across the globe, a strong reputation for innovation, and is ranked consistently as one of the world’s top young universities (QS Top 50 under 50; THE 100 under 50).

 Academic & Research Profile: Prof. MacCraith received his B.Sc.
 (1st Class Hons.) in Physics at NUI, Galway, where he also completed a M.Sc. and a Ph.D. in Optical Spectroscopy of Laser Materials.
 In 1986 he joined the staff of DCU, where he has played an active role in the teaching of Physics and research in the areas of optical chemical sensors and biosensors, biomedical diagnostics, and nanobiophotonics.
 He has a substantial track record of publications and intellectual property in these areas.
 He was founding Director of the National Centre for Sensor Research (NCSR), established in 1999 at DCU.
 In 2005, he led the proposal to establish the Biomedical Diagnostics Institute (BDI), a Science Foundation Ireland (SFI) Research Centre, at DCU and was appointed as its first Director.
 In 2010, DCU received almost €20m in funding from the HEA to establish the Nano-bio-analytical Research Facility (NRF) based on a proposal led by Prof. MacCraith.